ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 Closing the Network
 -------------------

-To smoothly close remaining connections, roads and their respective linkage information can automatically be generated.
+To smoothly close open connections, roads and their respective linkage information can automatically be generated.
 The syntax of closing roads is identical to the road links.

 .. csv-table::
-    :widths: 50 50 50 50 50
+    :widths: 100 100 100 100 50

     **Name** , **Type** , **Range** , **Description** , **Required**
     fromSegment, int , positive , id of the firstSegment that will be linked , yes